M.A. Essay Prize

 Instructions

-• Nominees must be students (or recent graduates) of a “stand-alone” M.A. program.
-“Stand alone” refers here to an M.A. degree earned at an institution that offers a master’s degree that is separate from a Ph.D. program and not simply a degree earned, as a matter of course, along the way to ABD status.
+Nominees must be students (or recent graduates) who are receiving or have received a master’s degree that is separate from a Ph.D. program and not simply a degree earned, as a matter of course, along the way to ABD status.
 This means that potential nominees might come from either a program with just an M.A. or programs where the M.A. and Ph.D. are awarded as separate degrees and candidates are admitted through separate application processes.

-• Nominees may be currently enrolled in an M.A. program, recent graduates of an M.A. program (within one year of degree completion), or Ph.D. students (again within one year of having completed a degree in a terminal, “stand-alone” M.A. program).
+Nominees may be currently enrolled in an M.A. program or within one year of degree completion of an M.A. program.

-• Submitted papers should be no more than 50 pages in length (inclusive of notes and/or illustrations).
-A longer (more than 50-page) M.A. thesis may be edited down to fit the word limit.
+Submitted papers should be no more than 50 pages in length (inclusive of notes and/or illustrations).
+A longer M.A. thesis may be edited down to fit the word limit.
 Alternatively, stand-along chapters from a longer thesis will also be considered.

-• The prize will be decided by a committee of three faculty members from institutions with “stand-alone” M.A. programs.
+The prize will be decided by a committee of three faculty members from institutions that grant a separate M.A. degree in their discipline.
 Whenever possible, there will be broad disciplinary representation on this committee.

 Nominating faculty must be current members of the NACBS.
-Submissions must be accompanied by a nominating letter from the professor, who should have taught the course for which the essay was written or supervised M.A. thesis work.
+Submissions must be accompanied by a nominating letter from the professor, who should have supervised or be supervising the M.A. thesis or essay work.
 Submissions should include the permanent mailing address and email contact information for the student nominated.

 MA Prize Committee